ShreyaOswal21/storytelling-with-data/final project-part2.md

 - Keep the graph for the Coffee Consumption Time takes time taken to fall asleep and remove 1-2 graphs from the coffee to focus the attention
 - Add the meaning of placebo
 - Reduce content on the slide for coffee
+- Change color of the sleep cycles graph since it is not inline with the color theme